alecmuffett/real-world-onion-sites/01-preamble.md

 - exits [are from Curl and are documented elsewhere](https://curl.haxx.se/libcurl/c/libcurl-errors.html); common ones include:
   - `7` - "curl couldn't connect"
   - `52` - "curl got nothing", received no data from upstream

+### TLS Security

+- :wrench: semi-secure HTTP Onion site, protected by Onion circuits at best; will not respect browser secure/HTTPS behaviour
+- :closed_lock_with_key: secure HTTPS Onion site, protected by both Onion circuits and TLS, will respect browser secure/HTTPS behaviour

+Due to the fundamental protocol differences between `HTTP` and `HTTPS`, it is not wise to consider HTTP-over-Onion to be "as secure as HTTPS"; web browsers *do* and *must* treat HTTPS in ways that are fundamentally more secure than HTTP - e.g.: with respect to cookie handling or loading insecure content - and the necessity of broad adherence to web standards would make it harmful to attempt to optimise just one browser (Tor Browser) to elevate HTTP-over-Onion to the same levels of trust as HTTPS-over-TCP, let alone HTTPS-over-Onion.

+tl;dr - HTTP-over-Onion is not as secure as HTTPS-over-Onion, and attempting to force it to be so will create a compatibility mess for the ecosystem of onion-capable browsers.